LUMC/kPAL/doc/method.rst

 we divide the profiles in :math:`|\mathcal{A}|` equal parts and recursively repeat the procedure for each part.
 If this is not the case, we collapse both :math:`P` and :math:`Q` to one word.
 Implemented methods of summarizing are minimum, mean, and median.
-With this method, we can index a dataset with a large *k*-mer length :math:`k` and retain the overall specificity of the profile since this method can automatically select the optimal choice of :math:`k` locally.
+In :ref:`Figure 4 <fig-methods-smooth>` we show an example of how smoothing might work.
+We have chosen :math:`f = min` and :math:`t = 0` as default parameters.With this method, we can count with a large *k*-mer length :math:`k` and retain the overall specificity of the profile since this method can automatically select the optimal choice of :math:`k` locally.

-..
-In Figure 1E we show an example of how smoothing might work.
-We have chosen :math:`f = min` and :math:`t = 0` as default parameters.

-..
-Todo: Add some figures.